Andereoo/TkinterWeb/docs/source/upgrading.rst

 * Widget behaviour and API is now more closely aligned with standard Tkinter widgets
 * Many DOM improvements.
 The DOM API now more closely mirrors its JavaScript counterpart.
 * Dozens of new configuration options, including access to more settings and the ability to link a JavaScript interpreter

 * Basic JavaScript support (new in version 4.1)
 * Improved embedded widget handling (new in version 4.2)
 * SVG support on Windows and ``border-radius`` support on Windows and Linux (new in version 4.4)
 * Support for Tcl 9 (new in version 4.5)
 * Caret browsing functionality (new in version 4.8)
 * Improved thread safety (new in version 4.9)
+* Ability to bind to HTML elements (new in version 4.10)

 Removed
 -------